 Compare the requirements and your resume then ask yourself the following questions:

-– From the company’s viewpoint, what are the most important qualifications needed in this vacant position?
+– From the company’s viewpoint, what are the most important qualifications needed for this vacant position?

 – Where do I excel the most?